 • Where can I find resources (e.g., videos) for sharing with teachers or assistants?

-- Many resources are available on StepUpAT.org. - Resources aligned with each practice are available on the Coaching Crosswalk.
+- Many resources, such as the teacher modules, are available on StepUpAT.org. - Resources aligned with each practice are available on the Coaching Crosswalk.

 • How do I know what goal to work on first?